This often occurs in order to address a previous contradiction to continuity.

 - The early-1980s series All-Star Squadron ran for 70 issues, all of which was slotted in between issue #10 and #13 of the 1940s series All-Star Comics.
 The term "retcon" (in its longer form, "retroactive continuity") was devised by writer Roy Thomas to describe this book.

 - The mid-'90s comic series Untold Tales of Spider-Man was designed entirely around this trope.
-They even included a timeline laying out where each story took place among the original Lee/Ditko stories.
+They even included a timeline laying out where each story took place in Lee-Ditko's Spider-Man.

-- Dan Slott's Spider-Man and Human Torch and Christos Gage's X-Men and Spider-Man do similar interweaving with the timeline.
+- Dan Slott's Spider-Man and Human Torch, Christos Gage's X-Men and Spider-Man, and Peter David's Symbiote Spider-Man do similar interweaving with the timeline.
 It's fun to figure out how all of the retcons work around each other...